zetlan/euler/README.md

 Euler: Clojure-based answers to Project Euler problems.

+This was written as part of a code challenge, the challenge being to pick and solve one or more of the Euler problems.
+This project is also my first foray into Clojure, and represents the first time I've touched LISP of any kind since my Scheme class in 1992 (thanks, University of Delaware!).
+So, if you're stumbling across this and wondering why it isn't more complete ... now you know.

+Currently it only addresses problems #1 and #2.

 ## Requirements

 Euler is designed to "run" in the context of lein.
 As such, you'll need: